Romeo Langford: Recruitment

 Kansas, Kentucky, Vanderbilt, North Carolina, UCLA, and Duke, and was visited by multiple coaches including John Calipari, Bill Self, Roy Williams, and Archie Miller.
 On November 11, 2017, Langford announced via Twitter that he had narrowed his choices down to Indiana, Kansas, and Vanderbilt.
 When asked about a timeline for his decision, Langford emphasized that he didn't want to rush the decision, and that he would "probably be making [his] decision after the season."
-He announced on April 11, 2018 that he would declare his college choice on April 30 at New Albany High School.
+Langford announced on April 11, 2018, that he would declare his college choice on April 30 at New Albany High School.
 On April 30, 2018, he announced his intention to play for his home state Indiana University.
 He is the 27th former Indiana Mr. Basketball and 21st former McDonald's All-American to play basketball at Indiana.

 College career

-Langford, who was ESPN’s No. 1 shooting guard in the Class of 2018 and Indiana’s Gatorade Player of the Year, played one college season in his home state at Indiana University where he is known as one of the best freshman in the schools history before declaring for the NBA Draft.
-Langford tore a ligament in his thumb in late November at IU, but he played through the pain and didn’t miss a game all year.
+Langford, who was ESPN's No. 1 shooting guard in the Class of 2018 and Indiana's Gatorade Player of the Year, played one college season in his home state at Indiana University.
+Langford tore a ligament in his thumb in late November at IU, but continued to play through the injury.
 Langford was named Big Ten Freshman of the Week four times.
-He averaged 16.5 points per game, the highest among the Big Ten freshmen and the third highest all-time among Indiana University freshmen, behind Eric Gordon and Mike Woodson.
+He averaged 16.5 points per game, the highest among Big Ten freshmen and the third highest all-time among Indiana University freshmen, behind Eric Gordon and Mike Woodson.

 After the season, Langford declared for the 2019 NBA draft.